 Though Langdon is not wearing hit usual attire, he still dons the Mickey Mouse watch: “Startled, Langdon glanced down, pulling back the sleeve of his suit jacket to reveal the antique timepiece he had worn since he had received it as a boy. . .
 Langdon recalled telling Edmond recently about wearing it as a reminder to stay young at heart” (O, LXXXVIII, 376).
-The loss of Langdon’s Mickey Mouse in Inferno watch adds to his change in appearance; Langdon’s watch had “served as his daily reminder to smile more often and take life a little less seriously. . . without it, he felt suddenly incomplete” (I, VI, 31).
+The loss of Langdon’s Mickey Mouse in Inferno watch adds to his change in appearance.
+Langdon’s watch had “served as his daily reminder to smile more often and take life a little less seriously. . . without it, he felt suddenly incomplete” (I, VI, 31).
 But in Origin, The Da Vinci Code, Angels and Demons, and The Lost Symbol, the Mickey Mouse watch is present.
 As Brown describes in The Lost Symbol, “The Collector’s edition Mickey Mouse watch had been a gift from his parents on his ninth birthday.
 ‘I wear it to remind me to slow down and take life less seriously’” (TLS, VI, 26).

 Since Origin is set in the Guggenheim museum and in other buildings throughout Spain, Langdon’s appreciation for art is extremely prevalent.
 Langdon is astonished at the structure of the Guggenheim, as he “paused a moment to marvel at the effect [colossal structure appeared to be quite literally floating on water]” (O, I, 16).
 Within the museum itself, Langdon was in his element.
 He has great interest in all of the art, as his “eyes were drawn from one colossal form to the next” (O, VIII, 44).
-Langdon is heavily engrossed by the impressiveness of the art, which is a trait seen in Brown’s other Robert Langdon novels.
+Langdon is heavily engrossed by the impressiveness of the art, a trait seen in Brown’s other Robert Langdon novels.
 In The Da Vinci Code, Langdon feels “the tingle of anticipation that accompanies his face-to-face reunions with great works of art” (DVC, XXVI.125).
 Additionally, in Angels and Demons, Brown explains that “Langdon was amazed by the building’s striking transparent design.
 He had always had a fond love of architecture” (A&D, VI, 17).
 In all of the novels, Langdon spends vast amounts of time at famous museums, in beautiful churches, and searching through history-rich cities, looking at some of the most famous and breathtaking pieces of art.

 One of Langdon’s attributes emphasized by Brown is his intellect.
 Langdon is often written to be “well-read” on many different subjects; he knows facts that are generally unknown, such as the requirements of becoming a Swiss Guard, the details of papal elections, and more.
 Consequently, he is the key to solving mysteries throughout the novel.
 He has confidence in his knowledge, most likely a result of his professorship at Harvard.
 Langdon compares almost everything to Harvard and his colleagues, such as in Angels and Demons, when he “wondered what his buddies in the Harvard physics department would say when he told them he’d spent the weekend hanging out in a Large Hadron Collider admiring z-particles” (A&D, XVII, 64).
 This intelligent side of Langdon is what unlocks mysteries throughout the novel; every discovery made due to Langdon’s knowledge adds to the complexity of the protagonist’s adventure.
 The same idea reoccurs in Origin, as Winston points out that Langdon excels at “the ability to discern how the data are interconnected and entangled… the interrelationship of ideas...”
 (O, VIII, 47).
 At one point in the novel, Langdon even outsmarts Winston.
 Even though technology takes on the role of the all-knowing in Origin, Langdon still shows the strength of his own human intelligence.